Key Management

 How does envelope encryption work?

-Areev uses envelope encryption where each user gets a randomly-generated 256-bit Data Encryption Key (DEK) wrapped by the master key via AES-256-GCM.
-This context database never lets the master key encrypt AI memory data directly — it only wraps DEKs, limiting the blast radius of any single key compromise.
+Areev uses envelope encryption: each user gets a randomly-generated 256-bit Data Encryption Key (DEK), wrapped by the master key via AES-256-GCM.
+Master keys never encrypt grain data directly — they only wrap DEKs, limiting the blast radius of any single key compromise.

 The autonomous memory engine creates or retrieves a user’s wrapped DEK on first access.
 The DEK is unwrapped in memory for the duration of the operation and zeroized on drop, ensuring key material does not persist in process memory after use.